QCanvas/QCanvasApp/README.md

 ## Build custom AppImage

 > [!WARNING]
 > This is not recommended as the appimage produced by this process isn't a proper appimage.
+It's just a pyinstaller build bundled as an appimage.

 > [!IMPORTANT]
 > You will need [Appimagetool](https://github.com/AppImage/appimagetool)